GAIGResearch/Stratega/docs/tutorials/definingANewGame/index.rst

             Symbol: M
             IsWalkable: false

-The next step is defininf the tile our map will use.
-In this case a plain, water and mountain tiles.
+The next step is defining the tiles our map will use.
+In this case a plain, water and mountain tile.
-We want the water and mountain tiles to not be walkable, then change the IsWalkable bool to false.
+We want the water and mountain tiles to not be walkable, then we have to change the IsWalkable bool to false.
 Dont forget to write the symbol because it will be used later to write by hand the map.

 .. code-block:: yaml